snooppr/snoop/README.en.md

   --userlist , -u <file>
                         Specify a file with a list of users.
-Snoop will intelligently process the data and provide additional reports --save-page, -S       Save found user pages to local files --cert-on, -C         Enable verification of certificates on servers.
+Snoop will intelligently process the data and provide additional reports --save-page, -S       Save found user pages to local files (slow mode) --cert-on, -C         Enable verification of certificates on servers.
                         By default, certificate verification on servers is disabled, which allows you to process problematic sites without errors